ELELAB/TCGAbiolinks_examples/README.md

 corresponding author: Elena Papaleo, elenap@cancer.dk, Antonio Colaprico, , axc1833@med.miami.edu

-This repository contains two scripts to run the two case study presented in the manuscript, which have the purposes to serve as examples for the new functionalities implemented in TCGAbiolinks
+This repository contains the scripts to run the three cases study presented in the manuscript, which have the purposes to serve as examples for the new functionalities implemented in TCGAbiolinks

 Requirements: